ligomoku/gomoku/README.md

 Using Makefile (from the root directory)

 1. Run `make client` in one terminal tab. (node version 20.x)
-2. In a separate terminal tab, run `make server`.
+2. In a separate terminal tab, run `make server`

 ## To get all submodules of GomokuAI